Celine Shimizu on Reclaiming Life After Loss

 Celine Parreñas Shimizu, author, award-winning filmmaker, and professor, recently accepted a permanent position at the San Francisco State University (SFSU) School of Cinema.
-After the loss of her youngest son, Celine had to to find a way to reconcile life with death.
-That stuggle has made he more sensitive to the struggles of others in her life and in her work.
+After the loss of her youngest son, Celine had to find a way to reconcile life with death.
+That struggle has made he more sensitive to the struggles of others in her life and in her work.

 Celine, you recently accepted a professorship at SFSU.
 What are you going to unleash on these unsuspecting students?

 I’m very excited to work with SFSU students who are not only talented in terms of identifying this passion for learning how to speak a visual language but are also very hungry.
 They want meaningful, intense relationships with faculty and with each other so they can make work that really matters.

 Many of them are self-supporting or work full time jobs.
 Whenever I walk into a classroom I want to make sure to give them worthwhile learning experiences.
 I present them information in a way that reaches them across their exhaustion and across the messiness of life.